-These tips have been compiled for you based on our experience and lots of feedback from our loyal contributors.
-Please read them, understand them, and apply them, so you can plan for success.
+These tips have been compiled based on our experience and lots of feedback from our loyal contributors.
+By applying these tips in your search for jobs in Canada, you can plan for success.

-Ensure you have carefully read our Resume Format in Canada section before sending your resume to employers.
-Poorly written resumes will hinder you from making an impact.
+Ensure you have carefully read our resume format in Canada guide before sending your resume to employers in Canada.
+Poorly-written resumes — as well as resumes that list duties rather than personal or team achievements — will hinder you from making an impact and stop you from getting a job in Canada before even reaching the interview stage.
 Read these tips carefully, ensure you understand the objective, and apply these simple concepts to help your resume impress an employer.
 Your resume is the all-important first impression, so don’t fall short at this crucial first step when applying for jobs in Canada.

 2. Be selective

-In many professions, responding to ads in the paper and over the internet are the least effective ways to find jobs in Canada.
+In many professions, responding to online job ads is not a truly effective way to find jobs in Canada.
 Be selective in your job search.
-Do not blanket bomb 30 companies with the same resume and cover letter, as managers in companies talk.
-This is a common mistake that people make.
+Do not blanket bomb 30 companies with the same resume and cover letter, as managers in companies talk to each other.
+This is a common mistake.
 Networking, cold calling, and informational interviews are much more effective ways to distribute your resume.

 3. Be enthusiastic